MohitGoel92/Microsoft-Excel/README.md

 **Note:** A function has three main parts, they are the equals (=), the function name (SUM, MIN, AVERAGE ... etc) and the arguments/parameters.
 In the above example, the parameters were the two cells A2 and A10.

 **Note:** A list of some common functions can be found by clicking the *fx* button on the left of the formula bar.
-However, a more extensive list is found when the Formula tab is selected where we will find the functions categorised.
+However, a more extensive list is found by selecting the *Formula* tab; here is where we will find the functions categorised.

 **Note:** After a function has been applied, we may see a green triangle at the top left corner of the cell.
-This is due to Excel trying to assist us as Excel has no context, as it only differentiates between a string or numerical data.
+This is due to Excel trying to assist us.
+Excel has no context, as it only differentiates between a string or numerical data.
 Once we have checked the current function and it is correct, it is good practice to remove the warning so the viewers see a clean Excel sheet.

-**Note:** The small square at the bottom right of the cell is Auto Fill.
+**Note:** The small square at the bottom right of the cell is *Auto Fill*.
 We can drag this to replicate formulas in nearby cells.

-**Note: AutoSum** In the Formulas tab, the most common statistical functions are categorised in the AutoSum category.
+**Note: AutoSum** In the Formula tab, the most common statistical functions are categorised in the AutoSum category.
 The keyboard shortcut for AutoSum is:

 ```
 ALT + =
 ```

 ## Modifying an Excel Worksheet

-We can highlight the entire area which contains the data, place the cursor on the edge of the highlighted area and move the data to a new desired location.
+We can move the entire data table by highlighting the area which contains the data, placing the cursor on the edge of the highlighted area and moveing the data to the new desired location.
 This can also be achieved by adding/removing columns/rows in the worksheet or using cut/copy and paste.
-To insert rows/columns we can either go onto the Home tab and use the functions under the Cells category, or use the keyboard shortcuts:
+To insert rows/columns we can either go onto the *Home* tab and use the functions under the Cells category, or use the keyboard shortcuts:

 ```
 SHIFT + SPACE (highlight row)